linkdd/tcp2canopsis/README.rst

    $ ./makefile

-This will create a virtual Python environment in the current folder, and
+This will create a virtual Python environment in the current folder, and install the dependancies listed by ``requirements.txt``.
+Finally, it will perform a ``python setup.py install``.

+After executing this script, the connector will be available in the current folder (which is now a virtual Python environment).